 Why Did EDD Freeze Thousands of Unemployment Debit Cards?

-The Employment Development Department (EDD) has recently begun freezing unemployment debit cards due to suspected fraud.
-Debit cards have been frozen for a variety of reasons including a number of claims at the same address.
+In 2020, EDD began freezing unemployment debit cards due to suspected fraud.
+Debit cards have been frozen for a variety of reasons including a high volume of claims at the same address.
 EDD has said they have frozen over 350,000 debit cards.
 They are currently unsure how much these cards equate to in total but some fake cards have been revealed amounting to up to $20,000.

 EDD is attempting to identify which of these cards are fraudulent and which are genuine to unfreeze access to funds and recover fraudulent funds as quickly as possible.
 Unemployment recipients who have had their accounts frozen are instructed to visit EDD’s website and follow instructions to provide verification of genuine eligibility.
 Doing so will renew access to their funds.

 Read additional information from San Diego’s Local 10 News.

 (KGTV) — Hundreds of thousands of unemployment debit cards in California have been frozen due to fraud, according to the state’s Employment Development Department.

 The EDD says 350,000 debit cards have been frozen because of a variety of fraud indicators, including a high number of claims at a single address.
 It wasn’t clear how much the debit cards were worth, but law enforcement officials say they’ve uncovered fake cards amounting to $20,000 each, KABC reported.
 Now, unemployment fraud totals over $11 billion because of the lack of security systems in place to help prevent the fraud.

 “The Department’s top priority is to quickly verify the identity of any claimants in this group that may have been impacted by scammer attacks, while we work to shut down the potentially fraudulent claims,” the EDD said.”

 Impacted EDD claimants who may have their cards frozen are advised to take the following action: